aravindvcyber/event-forwarder/README.md

   `cdk:deploy`

 > Remember a single region/account is sufficient to try this integration but I just wanted to remind you about the capabilities.

 * To deploy the remote stacks run the below command.
   `cdk:deploy:remotes`

 ## Use cases that emit Cloudformation Events:

-* Sample CDK deployment via terminal or even CDK destroy these are visible for the developer but may not be saved anywhere except in the AWS console view.
-Your peers are also not aware of these deployments.
+* CDK deployment via terminal or even CDK destroy these are visible for the developer but may not be saved anywhere except in the AWS console view.
+Your peers are also not aware of these deployments happening until they check the console.
+Sending this to slack channels will drive greater involvements from the team.

   ![simple stack deployment](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/j7017a2xvep214r6doo0.png)